nyinyithann/SeqJS/README.md

 ## API
 ### Seq Type
-Seq instance can be constructed as follows:
+A seq instance can be constructed as follows:
 ```javascript
 // An empty sequence
 let seq = new Seq();